sap-tutorials/Tutorials/tutorials/s4sdk-cloud-foundry-sample-application/s4sdk-cloud-foundry-sample-application.md

 This separation of test modules makes it possible to just run unit tests and integrations test without deploying, as well as deploying the application without running time consuming tests.
 Unit tests can either be kept publicly inside the application module, or in the separate `unit-tests` folder that is part of the archetype.
 For that topic we highly recommend the articles and educational videos by Martin Fowler.
 For a start we advise reading his post about [Unit Tests](https://martinfowler.com/bliki/UnitTest.html).

 During development it becomes important to test the code newly implemented to external services, i.e. logic running in a distributed environment.
 This is where the integration tests are an important tool to ensure correctness and stability over the whole internal and external deployment.
-Since the integration tests may contain confidential information, like business logic and test access tokens, it can be helpful to maintain their operation inside a dedicated Maven submodule.
+Since the integration tests may contain confidential information, like business logic and test access tokens, it can be helpful to maintain their operation inside a dedicated Maven `submodule`.
 That way the runnable application itself can be later shipped without tests and their dependency.

 [ACCORDION-END]